US quietly expands asylum limits while preparing to end them

 The expulsions began April 27 and will end May 22, the official told The Associated Press on condition of anonymity because the agreement has not been made public.
 They are carried out under Title 42 authority, which was named for a public health law and used to expel migrants on grounds of preventing spread of COVID-19.
 Title 42 is due to expire May 23.

+The U.S. and Mexico agreed April 26 to a very limited number of expulsions of Cubans and Nicaraguans, according to a high-level Mexican official who spoke on condition of anonymity because they were not authorized to comment publicly.
+It was prompted by higher numbers of migrants from those two countries coming to the U.S. border.

+Mexico also took into account that the U.S. government had started processing visas in Cuba again, the official said.
+Mexico had already begun processing visas for Cubans.

-A Mexican official confirmed that up to 100 Cubans and 20 Nicaraguans were being expelled from San Diego under Title 42 under an agreement that runs through May 22.
-The official, who was not authorized to discuss the matter publicly, spoke on condition of anonymity.
+Another Mexican official, also not authorized to comment publicly, confirmed that up to 100 Cubans and 20 Nicaraguans were being expelled from San Diego under Title 42 under an agreement that runs through May 22.

 The U.S. Department of Homeland Security did not immediately respond to a request for comment.